History of GuidanceNGO

 To assist people in their quest for growth.

 Disseminate information that fosters understanding among communities utilizing creative means and enabling people to retain and nurture useful facts that can contribute to the nation’s progress.

 With the assistance of Schoolguide Magazine, GuidanceNGO informs students and stakeholders about various aspects of education.
-The dissemination of information is done via free seminars that are aimed at schools nationwide.
-Through these seminars, GuidanceNGO hopes to intensify awareness about areas of concern in the educational community and be of assistance in developing solutions to address them.
+The dissemination of information is done via free Webinars that are aimed at schools nationwide.
+Through these Webinars, GuidanceNGO hopes to intensify awareness about areas of concern in the educational community and be of assistance in developing solutions to address them.

 It is the hope of GuidanceNGO that students and parents realize ways to identify which schools deliver good quality education.
 GuidanceNGO also looks forward to assisting students and parents in recognizing the academic programs that suit various interests.